 Second, to guide potential Tool Vendors toward conformance with this specification.

-The specification provides out of the box support for several safety and reliability analysis methods: FMEA, FTA, STPA, GSN, ISO 26262 Functional Safety standard- and RBD.
+The specification provides out of the box support for several safety and reliability analysis methods: FHA, FMEA, FTA, STPA, GSN, ISO 26262 Functional Safety standard- and RBD.
 Each of the aforementioned methods is illustrated by this document.

 Assumptions